 Can I post your DIY or recipe project on my blog?
 Yes, but please follow these guidelines: You can post one photo of our finished project with a link to our original blog post.
 You also have our permission to pin our photos on Pinterest.

 DO NOT post the entire content of any blog post, DIY step-by-step photos, or written instructions without written permission.
 A Beautiful Mess is protected by copyright laws.

-If you are a print publication wanting to use an image or have any other questions about usage of a photo of ours, email Sarah: sarah AT redvelvetart DOT com
+If you are a print publication wanting to use an image or have any other questions about usage of a photo of ours, email support AT abeautifulmess DOT com.

 I want to grow my blog.
 How did you build a readership?
 (Elsie) I built a readership over the course of many years.
 Some things that have worked for me are focusing on quality posts that take a lot of time to write and develop, being consistent (I've been posting almost every day for several years), and being myself.
 The blog evolves as I (and now Emma) evolve; it's slow and steady.
 I spend a lot of time planning and developing the ideas you see here on the blog.
 Nothing happened overnight.
 I have never paid a penny to advertise A Beautiful Mess; I just kept doing my best and a readership developed over the years.
 It's the product of hard work, constant evaluation, and lots of love.